Luxshan2000/Local-File-MCP-Server/README.md

 Once configured, you can ask Claude to:
 - "Create a file called notes.txt with my meeting notes"
-- "Read the contents of my todo list"
-- "List all files in the directory"
+- "Read lines 10-20 from config.py"
+- "Search for 'TODO' in all my files"
+- "Replace 'old_function' with 'new_function' in utils.py"
+- "Insert this code at line 15 in main.py"
-- "Delete the old backup file"
+- "Delete lines 5-10 from test.txt"
+- "Append this log entry to debug.log"

 ## Security